 It’s a great mix.
 We have sailors who have been involved in successful America’s Cup programs and a range of disciplines in the sport and some really good young Italian talent who have impressed me.
 The next generation is so much further educated and developed coming in.
 Thanks to technology, they’ve had access to watch and learn and get themselves up to speed, and, ultimately, they put the team before themselves.
 That’s the most critical thing.

 Luna Rossa has to race against three teams in the PRADA Cup to clinch the Challenger spot in the America’s Cup Match, so it’s not a given that you’ll be facing New Zealand…

 No, not at all.
 The Challenger Selection Series is going to be extremely tough.
 Every team has what they need in terms of resources, so it will come down to the team that makes the best decisions and can win races.

 You’ve been in the America’s Cup as both Challenger and Defender.
 Which do you prefer?

-If I could choose, I’d be the Defender because you’ve got a 50 per cent chance of winning.
-Although being the Defender is also extremely difficult, because you have a target on your back and you have to help organise and run the event.
+If I could choose, I’d be the Defender because you’ve got a 50 percent chance of winning.
+Although being the Defender is also extremely difficult because you have a target on your back and you have to help organize and run the event.
 As much as you try to separate the racing from the other side, that part still takes some energy.
-Plus, as the Defender, you just don’t get to race as much… but I’d still want to be the Defender.
+Plus, like the Defender, you just don’t get to race as much… but I’d still want to be the Defender.